influxdata/terraform-aws-influx/examples/chronograf-ami/README.md

 1. Amazon Linux 2

 Chronograf is usually installed as a collection agent on your application's EC2 instance(s).
-This Chronograf AMI is only useful for standing up Chronograf to pull remote data or accept data from a remote service, e.g. connecting to a queue like Kafka/PubSub or using it as a scraper to pull prometheus metrics.
+This Chronograf AMI is only useful for starting up Chronograf to pull remote data or accept data from a remote service, e.g. connecting to a queue like Kafka/PubSub or using it as a scraper to pull prometheus metrics.

 ## Quick start